A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

 An essential step in constructing the MDL-optimal histogram is the definition of candidate cut points for the optimization process.
 The authors in \cite{kontkanen2007mdl} describe two approaches for selecting candidate cuts.
 The first, known as the midpoint approach, places a cut at the midpoint between each pair of consecutive data points.
 While this method ensures that every bin has at least one observation, it does not allow for empty bins, which is a disadvantage when large gaps are present.
 An alternative approach involves placing two cut points between each pair of consecutive data values, positioned as close as possible to the data values.
-Although this method improves adaptability to data gaps, it significantly increases the number of candidate cuts, leading to higher computation time.
+Although this method improves adaptability to data gaps, it significantly enlarges the candidate-cut set, increasing the computational cost.

-Unlike \cite{kontkanen2007mdl}, we propose a quantile-based strategy, leveraging the fact that equal-frequency partitions naturally reflect the underlying density \cite{sulewski2021equal}.
-Instead of fixed geometric placements, candidate cuts are chosen based on empirical quantiles, ensuring an approximately equal distribution of data points within each bin.
-This approach results in bin placement that better captures the data structure while maintaining computational efficiency.
-Let $x_{(1)} \;\le\; x_{(2)} \;\le\; \cdots \;\le\; x_{(T)}$ denote the ordered data from a univariate sample of size $T$.
-The empirical cumulative distribution function (eCDF) is defined as
+Unlike \cite{kontkanen2007mdl}, we adopt a \emph{quantile}-based strategy: candidate cuts are the empirical quantiles, giving equal-frequency bins that mirror the underlying density.
+This data-adaptive placement captures structure more faithfully while remaining computationally efficient.
+Let $x_{(1)} \;\le\; x_{(2)} \;\le\; \cdots \;\le\; x_{(T)}$ denote an ordered sample of size $T$.
+The empirical cumulative distribution function (eCDF) is defined as: